 Pets are also good for mom and dad.
 Dogs have been found to lower the risk of heart disease, stress, depression, and chronic pain.

-The information herein on "Pets Protect Kids From Allergies & Obesity" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Pets Protect Kids From Allergies & Obesity" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.